ragnarroshan/UiPath-Invoice_Processing_automation_using_OCR/Readme.md

 ### Write Data to Excel:

-Use the Excel Application Scope activity to open or create an Excel file.<br>
+Use the Excel Applicationn Scope activity to open or create an Excel file.<br>
 Write the extracted data (Invoice Number, Date, Total Amount) into specific cells using Write Cell activity.<br>

 ### Run and Test: